conan-io/docs/developing_packages/package_dev_flow.rst

 conan test
 ^^^^^^^^^^

-The final step to test the package for consumer is the test command.
+The final step to test the package for consumers is the test command.
 This step is quite straight-forward:

 .. code-block:: bash